 It is the hope that at some point in the near future, domestic violence will not be subject to compartmentalization or stereotyping and that any stigmas that may be attached to gender or creed when reporting domestic violence disappear.
 Until then, the focus must remain on getting help to those in need and on reassuring those afraid to come forward that they have nothing to fear except their abuser.

 If you or someone you know is in danger, get help.
 Contact the police in the event of an emergency.
 The National Domestic Violence Hotline is 1-800-779-7233 and the New Jersey Domestic Violence Hotline is 1-800-572-SAFE.
-For more information or assistance on obtaining a temporary or final restraining order, please contact us to schedule you free and confidential consultation with one of our caring family law attorneys experienced in New Jersey domestic violence laws.
+For more information or assistance on obtaining a temporary or final restraining order, please contact us to schedule your initial and confidential consultation with one of our caring family law attorneys experienced in New Jersey domestic violence laws.